Differential Test Performance and Peer Effects: Peer Effects in Project STAR

 The comparison of the four specifications demonstrates the robustness of our estimators to additional controls.
 We now focus on Specification (4), which includes the full set of control variables.
-Across all grade levels and all test pairings, our results consistently reveal positive and statistically significant peer effects, ranging from 0.2 to 0.7.
-The results we find are relatively stable across the four specifications in Columns (1)-(4) with the magnitude of the coefficient $\rho$ generally decreasing somewhat for the larger models.
-The results for read-word are more robust in this sense especially in Grades $K$ and one.
-Estimated peer effects tend to be largest for specifications involving the listening score as well as the math-word score.
-The results for Grades $K$, two and three are quite similar, while results for Grade one are generally somewhat smaller in magnitude but remain statistically very significant.
-Importantly, when examining the pairing of reading and word study skills---a context wherein the tests evaluate closely related abilities as documented by our prior analysis---the effects are notably smaller than for the remaining pairings, ranging from 0.2 to 0.4 across different grade levels.
+Across all grade levels, our results consistently reveal positive and statistically significant peer effects, ranging from 0.2 to 0.4.
+The results we find are relatively stable across the four specifications in Columns (1)-(4).
+The results for Grades $K$, two and three are quite similar, while results for Grade one are smaller in magnitude but remain statistically very significant.
 The implications of these results are that improvements in peer quality measured in terms of potential SAT scores $y_{t}^{*}$ translate at the rate of 20 to 40 percent to improvements of individual scores or in other words a 10 point increase in the peer potential SAT score results in a 2 to 4 point increase in individual SAT scores.
 These effects are at the lower end of the spectrum of results reported in the literature.